 What is Teletherapy?

-Teletherapy involves the use of communicative technology to provide speech therapy services, such as video-conferencing, email, and telephone.
+Teletherapy involves the use of communicative technology to provide Speech Therapy services, such as video-conferencing, email, and telephone.
 Nowadays, Zoom and Google Meet are popular online platforms for Teletherapy sessions.

 What do parents think?

 It is understandable that some parents are more comfortable with traditional in-person therapy, as they are more familiar with this.
 However, these days, in-person Therapy is not an option.
 Undoubtedly, a newer form of Therapy is better for every child’s development, than no Therapy.